surajchoubey/spark-jobs-timeline/README.md

 ```
 cd SERVER
 npm install
-# change application id to your job id and then start server
+# change application id in index.js to your job id and then start server
 node index.js
 ```